zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 `)
 ```

-If _any_ of the fields `required` fields are null, their parent will be null, which in turn will make their parent null, all the way up to `topStory`.
-Finally, we get back the the component code:
+If _any_ of the `required` fields are null, their parent will be null.
+If the parent is `required` their parent will be null and so one all the way up to `topStory`.

 The `NewsfeedQuery.use` hook fetches and returns the data.
 It always expects <span className="color2">`variables`</span>.
 Since this query has no variables, we pass in unit (`()`).